 The key to treating primary teeth is a proper diagnosis, getting a good history of the issue, and doing a complete exam of the area.
 Also, the newer, healthier products available will ensure the most effective treatments possible for your child’s teeth.
-There is a different and better approach used at St. Lawrence Dentistry to treat decay which has reached the dental pulp in primary teeth.
+There is a different and better approach used at St. Lawrence Dentistry to treat decay, which has reached the dental pulp in primary teeth.
 We are now in the third generation of treatment modality for primary teeth.
-Today we get the pulp tissue to use its own innate healing power by using a tri-calcium silicate called Biodentine.
-With this material, you can put it over the exposed primary pulp and within 30 days you get a ‘dentinal bridge’.
+Today we get the pulp tissue to use its innate healing power by using a tri-calcium silicate called Biodentine.
+With this material, you can put it over the exposed primary pulp, and within 30 days, you get a ‘dentinal bridge.’
 So in effect, the pulp heals itself after the initial onslaught of the carious (cavity) pulp exposure.
-Dr. Hawryluk will consider healing the dentinal bridge for your child if the cavity has not infected your child’s tooth but merely exposed the pulp.
+Dr. Hawryluk will consider repairing the dentinal bridge for your child if dental caries has not infected your child’s tooth but merely exposed the pulp.
 Biodentine comes in a powder liquid formula.
-It sort of has the consistency of ‘bubble gum’ in that it is moldable but has some firmness to it.
-It provides a great seal and over the pulp chamber and there is no leakage of saliva into the area allowing for great healing conditions.
+It has the consistency of ‘bubble gum’ in that it is moldable but has some firmness to it.
+It provides an excellent seal and over the pulp chamber, and there is no leakage of saliva into the area allowing for excellent healing conditions.

-Dr. Hawryluk has found the best material for completely filling the roots of primary teeth is a material made by ‘Pulp Dent’ which contains zinc oxide eugenol and resin from Canadian Balsam Fir.
-It is biologically compatible and it will resorb as the root resorbs with the incoming of the new permanent teeth.
+Dr. Hawryluk has found the best material for filling the roots of primary teeth is a material made by ‘Pulp Dent, ’ which contains zinc oxide eugenol and resin from Canadian Balsam Fir.
+It is biologically compatible, and it will resorb as the root resorbs with the incoming of the new permanent teeth.
 Providing the best care and materials possible for your child’s dental treatment is our priority.
 If you live in the Mississauga area are looking for a new dentist for you or your child, please give us a call.

 Reference: Viva Learning 2019: Pulp Therapy